What is a virtual machine?

 |Uses||Software simulation; mimicking the behavior of the device||Software emulation; duplicates precisely as it exists|

 |Capabilities||Run a single program or process||Full computer OS access|

 |Abstraction||Instruction set architecture (ISA)||High-level programming|

-Deploying a virtual machine
+How to deploy a virtual machine

 The technology behind virtual machine deployment is the software mechanism known as a hypervisor.
 Located between hardware and the guest virtual machines, a hypervisor runs on the physical host machine and supervises existing VMs.
-Not just for server virtualization, hypervisors are capable of virtualizing applications, storage, and desktops.
+Not just for server virtualization, hypervisors are also capable of virtualizing applications, storage, and desktops.